Here to Help, Here to Delight: Getting to Know the Bark Customer Support Team

 In fact, every of our Family Online Safety Specialists completes a rigorous Customer Support Masterclass on the intricacies of our products that trains them to connect you with all the information you need.
-They also study for and receive a fully-accredited professional child psychology diploma that focuses on empathy and communication, which helps them to understand the issues that kids may be facing so they can guide parents through an appropriate course of action.
+They also take a course on child psychology that focuses on empathy and communication, which helps them understand the issues kids may be facing.

 This time last year, our team was just two people taking calls in the basement of Atlanta Tech Village.
 But as Bark has grown to help protect nearly 3 million kids, so too has our support team.
 Today, 11 hard-working folks across every time zone stay busy behind the scenes helping Bark families get the most out of our app (and more!).
 From helping with set-up and answering questions to troubleshooting apps and listening to YouTube woes, our team is here to make a difference.

 To give you an idea of the kind of folks our Family Online Safety Specialists are, we sat down with four team members to get their perspective on why they do what they do and what it means for Bark users: